staylor/example-webpack-css-sass/README.md

 # Example Express App using CSS/SCSS via Webpack

 This is an example app that supports CSS and CSS Modules via `.css` and `.scss` imports.
 You should probably just be using CSS-in-JS (Emotion 9), but this might save you some trouble.
+Uses latest versions of Babel 7, Webpack 4+, and React 16.7.

 Hot-reloading works and CSS is prefetched in development mode, so you won't have a FOUC (Flash of Unstyled Content).